dipsuw/Capstone590/README.md

 The primary task for the project is the creation of a prediction model of gentrification, utilizing Census data from the past two decades, such as the median income of households in each neighborhood.
 The prediction model will identify those neighborhoods: that have gentrified, that are currently gentrifying, and that are in greatest danger of gentrifying.

 ### Contents of the Repository
+__NOTE:__ unless stated otherwise, these folders are for academic research purposes only.
+Although this repository is public, we recognize much of this material is copyrighted, and we have no intention of republishing this material.
+This repository is designed solely to facilitate the educational process.
-The [Lit-Review-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Lit-Review-Docs) folder contains documents related to the literature review for this project.
+ * [Lit-Review-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Lit-Review-Docs) is a working directory containing documents related to the literature review for this project.
-The [Proposal-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Proposal-Docs) folder contains documents related to the propsal for the Seattle Gentrification Atlas.
+ * [Proposal-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Proposal-Docs) is a working directory containing documents related to the proposal for the Seattle Gentrification Atlas.
+ * [Sample-Visualizations](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Sample-Visualizations) is a working directory containing ideas of how to visualize data in the Gentrification Atlas tool.